Molly Thompson-Smith

 Molly Thompson-Smith (born 7 November 1997) is a British rock climber who specialises in competition climbing.
 She is a five-time UK national competition lead climbing champion Having provided television commentary for the delayed Tokyo 2020 Olympics, Thompson-Smith qualified for the 2024 Summer Olympics in Paris where she finished 19th.

+In 2026, Thompson-Smith guest starred in the Makeover Challenge episode of Rupaul's Drag Race: UK vs. the World season three where they were paired with Brazilian drag queen Fontana.